Mingrkli/StickMan-Adventure/README.md

 - Popup auto closes when you press on a button in that popup

 ## Features
-Some other cool visual effects
+Some other cool visual effects:

 - Button hover shade
 - Button Click light-up